 - A musical implied variant (sort of "Male Reassuring Female"), the song "Separate Ways (Worlds Apart)" by Journey includes the lines "If he ever hurts you / True love won't desert you".

 - Christopher Titus during his "LOVE IS EVOL" special mentions telling his new younger girlfriend's father that he'd take care of her.
 Her father, a Vietnam Veteran Marine Pilot, basically tells him, if he doesn't, "One Shot, One Kill".
-Later he jokes about how his body would be found over four states and he says that her brother, a federal agent, says, "There won't be a body."
+Later he jokes about how his body would be found over four states and he says that her brother, a federal agent, joked, "They'd never find ya."
+An earlier bit had him mention one of the worst parts of dating is meeting the woman's family, as there's always that one member who's a bit too close.
+His example was a grandmother who casually mentions that she'd be willing to knock a guy out, dump him in a ditch, and pour lye onto his unconscious body.

-- Bill Engvall's segment of the Blue Collar Comedy Tour, to a boy who has come to take out his daughter:
+- Bill Engvall's segment of the Blue Collar Comedy Tour, to a hypothetical boy who has come to take out his daughter, after being woken up out of a sound sleep in the dead of night by a phone call from a non-hypothetical boy.

 - The whole point of "She's My Sister" in the musical Memphis.
 The show is set in 1950s America, and in this particular song Delray, an African-American club owner, warns Caucasian Radio DJ Huey Calhoun just how much danger he's putting his little sister in by being involved with her in a time when interracial relationships were illegal.